Weverse: Artists

 Tomorrow X Together was the first artist to join the earliest version of Weverse, on June 11, 2019.
 Labelmate BTS followed afterwards on July 1, as well as GFriend on August 1.
-Since then various artists signed to companies under Hybe's multi-label system (e.g. Seventeen, BoyNextDoor, Le Sserafim), including acts formed as part of joint venture projects (e.g. Enhypen), have also joined.
+Since then various artists signed to companies under Hybe's multi-label system (such as Seventeen, BoyNextDoor, Le Sserafim), including acts formed as part of joint venture projects (e.g. Enhypen), have also joined.

 Artists from YG Entertainment, including Blackpink, Winner, and Treasure, began joining the platform in 2021 following Big Hit's investment in YG Plus.

-International artists under Universal Music Group (e.g. Gracie Abrams, New Hope Club, Alexander 23, Jeremy Zucker) also utilize the platform per a formal partnership with Hybe established that same year.

 Artists from SM Entertainment joined the platform on September 12, 2023, transferring from the label's own platform Kwangya Club, as a part of an agreement between SM, Hybe, and Kakao Entertainment in early 2023 after the dispute on the right on management over SM Entertainment.

+International artists under Universal Music Group (e.g. Gracie Abrams, New Hope Club, Alexander 23, Jeremy Zucker) also utilize the platform, per a formal partnership with Hybe established in 2021.
 Japanese artists on the platform include XG, Yurina Hirate, AKB48, and Yoasobi.
+Filipino artists Bini and SB19 joined the platform on March 16 and March 19, 2026 respectively.